princeton-vl/infinigen/README.md

     - RAM: 16GB +
     - GPU options tested: CPU Only, RTX-2070 Max-Q

+We are working on support for rendering with AMD GPUs.
 Windows users should refer to the **"Installation on Windows using WSL"** dropdown instead.

 **Run these commands to get started**
 ```